Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-04-14-BayesianOptimization.md

   k \text{ is a trade-off parameter that balances exploration and exploitation.}
   $$

-- **LCB (Lower Confidence Bound):** Similar, but pessimistic.
+LCB (Lower Confidence Bound): Similar, but pessimistic.

   $$
   \text{Score: } LCB(x) = \mu(x) - k \sigma(x)
   $$

-- **PI (Probability of Improvement):** Measures the probability that the function value at a given point is better than the current best-known function value plus a margin of $ k $.
+<p>PI (Probability of Improvement): Measures the probability that the function value at a given point is better than the current best-known function value plus a margin of \( k \)</p>

   $$
   \text{Score: } PI(x) = \Phi\left(\frac{f(x_{best}) + k - \mu(x)}{\sigma(x)}\right)